lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 Different cases
 -----------------------

+For all cases, only ascii chars are considered.

 - camelCase: starts with a lowercase letter (camelCase, simpleXML, localDb2Remote)
 - PascalCase: starts with an uppercase letter
 - snake_case: all lowercase letters, words separated with underscores